astronomer/docs/archived_software_docs/astronomer-certified/upgrade-ac.md

 description: Upgrade your Apache Airflow environment by installing the latest version of Astronomer Certified.
 ---

+> **Warning**
+> No versions of Astronomer Certified (AC) are currently supported by Astronomer.
+Astronomer stopped releasing new versions of AC with the release of Apache Airflow 2.4.
+Astronomer recommends creating all new Deployments with Astro Runtime, as well as migrating existing Deployments from AC to Astro Runtime as soon as your organization is ready.
+See [Migrate to Runtime](migrate-to-runtime.md) and [Runtime image architecture](runtime-image-architecture.md).

 ## Overview

 New versions of Astronomer Certified (AC) are released regularly to support new major, minor, or patch versions of Apache Airflow.
 To take advantage of both features as well as bug and security fixes, we recommend regularly upgrading to the latest version of AC.